 Thank you everyone for the overwhelming response to my request for articles.
 I had so many I saved a few for the Summer Gopher Tracks.
-But I do not have enough to fill another publication so start submitting now to Tamora@advantagebilling.net ing with one of our Corporate Sponsors.
+But I do not have enough to fill another publication so start submitting now to looking for a new vendor to work with, consider working with one of our Corporate Sponsors.
 Without their support we would not be able to provide the quality of education that we are striving for at our meetings.